dendronhq/dendron-site/vault/dendron.topic.schema.tutorial.first-schema.md

 ### Create 5MJ schema

 > Templates can be used with or without schemas.
-Run [[Insert Note|dendron.ref.commands#insert-note]] to insert a template into the currently opened note.
+Run [[Apply Template|dendron://dendron.dendron-site/dendron.topic.templates.commands.apply-template]] to insert a template into the currently opened note.

 - Open [[schema lookup|dendron://dendron.dendron-site/dendron.topic.lookup.schemas]] (`Ctrl+Shift+L` / `Cmd+Shift+L`)
 - Type `5mj` in the text prompt and hit enter to create the schema, which should look like the following: